-Note that this form of extra credit is beholden to whether there happen to be a lot of studies available at a given time.
-It is quite possible, and even likely, that if you (and 200 of your classmates) wait until the last weeks of class to pursue extra credit, there will not be enough studies at that time for everyone to suddenly complete 4 credits.
-If that happens, we are unable to provide other forms of extra credit - so if you want extra credit, start early!
+Note that this system is beholden to how many studies are available.
+It is possible that if you (and 200 of your classmates) wait until the last weeks of class to pursue extra credit, there will not be enough studies for everyone to suddenly complete 4 credits.
+If that happens, we'll be unable to provide other extra credit - so if you want extra credit, start early!

-To sign up to participate in studies, visit https://jhu.sona-systems.com, create an account, and the select Introduction to Psychology to see studies that you are eligible for.
-Once you've completed a study, be sure to click "assign credits to your courses" and select this course; simply completing a study is not enough for us to know that you have earned extra credit.
-Please contact Elissa Zurbuchen, Academic Program Coordinator, at ezurbuc1@jhu.edu with questions or concerns regarding the use of the Sona Portal.
-The last day to assign extra credit is the last day of class; if you have not assigned your extra credit to the intended courses prior to the last day of class, you will not receive extra credit.
+To participate in studies, visit https://jhu.sona-systems.com, create an account, and the select Introduction to Psychology to see studies that you are eligible for.
+Once you've completed a study, click "assign credits to your courses" and select this course; simply completing a study is not enough for us to know that you have earned extra credit.
+Please contact Elissa Zurbuchen, at ezurbuc1@jhu.edu with questions regarding use of the Sona Portal.
+The last day to assign extra credit is the last day of class; if you have not assigned extra credit to the intended courses prior to that day, you will not receive extra credit.